HQSquantumsimulations/qoqo_examples/documentation/src/backends.md

 // during execution.
 let program = QuantumProgram::PauliZProduct{ measurement, input_parameter_names: vec!["angle".to_string()]};
-// Run the program with 0.1 substituting `angle` let expecation_values = program.run(backend, &[0.1]).unwrap();
+// Run the program with 0.1 substituting `angle` let expectation_values = program.run(backend, &[0.1]).unwrap();
+println!("{:?}", expectation_values);
 ```

-## Translating to other frameworks
+## Translating to other quantum computing frameworks

+There are many open- and closed-source quantum frameworks.
+For some use cases, it may be advantageous to interface between qoqo and another quantum computing framework.
+Depending on the target framework, circuits containing an available subset of qoqo operations can be translated to other frameworks by backends.
 Backends that translate qoqo/roqoqo objects (for example Circuits) to other frameworks or representations do not implement the `EvaluatingBackend`.

-At the moment a backend to translate qoqo/roqoqo `Circuits` to qasm is implemented: [qoqo_qasm](https://github.com/HQSquantumsimulations/qoqo_qasm).
+At the moment, we have implemented one translating backend, from qoqo/roqoqo `Circuits` to qasm: [qoqo_qasm](https://github.com/HQSquantumsimulations/qoqo_qasm).